anamendes23/github_workshop/Instructions.md

 `git checkout <your-branch>`\
 Now when you rebase, you will get a merge conflict:\
 `git rebase -i main`\
-Git provides a few instructions on how to solve the issue.
-You can stop rebasing, or you can resolve the conflicts and continue.\
+Git provides a few instructions on how to solve the issue.\
+You can stop rebasing by running:\
+`git rebase --abort`\
+Or you can resolve the conflicts and continue.
 You will see a list of files that have conflict.
-In this case, open your file in your prefered editor (I'm using vs code) and you should see the conflict areas in the file.
+In this case, open your file in your prefered editor (I'm using vs code) and you should see the conflict areas in the file.\
+If you are not using an IDE, which will mark the conflict areas for you, search for `<<<<<<< HEAD` and you will find the beginning of the area where the merge occurs.\

-You have to decide what change is acceptable.
-If the changes make the code behave different, resolve with your team.
+When you find your conflict, you have to decide what change is acceptable.
+If the changes make the code behave differently, resolve with your team.
 If the conflict is on simple syntax or implementation order, use your judgment to fix it.

-Once fixed, you can commit your change and run:\
+Once fixed, you can commit your change and continue rebasing:\
+`git status`\
+`git add .`\
 `git rebase --continue`

 Now that the rebase is completed, you have to update the remote repo:\